X

 If no seats are available in the course, you will first have to request that the instructor or department issue you a permit to register for the class.

-3. Read the instructions for processing the Request Permission to Audit Class form and complete the "Student" and "Course/Request Type" portions (Part 1 and Part 2) of the form.
+3. Complete the "Student" and "Course/Request Type" portions (Part 1 and Part 2) of the Request Permission to Audit Class form.
 Take the form to the course instructor for approval.

 4. If the instructor agrees to allow you to audit the class, the instructor will complete and sign Part 3 of the form.
-Then take the form to the Department Chair for final approval.
+Then take the form to the Department (Department Chair for audit or Graduate Coordinator for doctoral audit) for final approval.

 Note: